-You have finished your cancer treatment, now what?
-You are probably relieved the demands of treatment are over and you are ready to put this experience of a cancer diagnosis behind you.
+You have finished your cancer treatment!
+Now what?
+You are probably relieved that the demands of treatment are over, and you are ready to put this experience behind you.

-For the majority of patients, the effects of treatment may be minimal and you can return to “normal,” and have a good quality of life.
+For the majority of patients, the effects of treatment may be minimal, and you can return to a good quality of life.
 Some people, however, continue to experience the effects of treatment both physically (pain, fatigue) and emotionally (distress, depression).
 Additionally, the anticipated relief of “it’s over” can be a time of anxiety; fear of the unknown, fear of recurrence, and the loss of important relationships with your cancer care team.

 Your continued needs and quality of life beyond treatment are important, and the Cancer Survivorship Program can help you move beyond treatment and on with your life.

-The team at UConn Health’s Neag Comprehensive Cancer Center understands cancer treatment and side effects just don’t end with your last treatment.
+The team at UConn Health’s Neag Comprehensive Cancer Center understands that cancer treatment and side effects don’t end with your last treatment.
 Our new Standard of Cancer Care includes a visit with an advanced practice nurse in our Cancer Survivorship Program.
-During the one hour personalized care visit, you can expect:
+During the one-hour personalized care visit, you can expect:

 When Can a Survivorship Visit Take Place?

 This usually takes place three to six months after the end of primary cancer treatment.
 Many patients may still be taking medications, such as hormonal therapies for breast cancer, and are still welcome to our program.

 UConn Health’s Cancer Survivorship Program offers personalized services to meet the unique and ongoing health care needs of cancer survivors.